Fredriksson/MasterThesis/README.md

 # MasterThesis
-Resting State EEG in Computational Psychiatry
+The codes used in the master thesis project "Resting State EEG in Computational Psychiatry"

-# runcorrelation
-Function that runs correlation (sjovt nok)